Ayubia National Park: Management

 The park has been managed by Khyber Pakhtunkhwa Wildlife Department under the 1975 Khyber Pakhtunkhwa Wildlife Act.
 The headquarters of the park is at Dunga Gali, which is situated at a distance of 50 km from Abbottabad and 25 km from Murree.

 Tourism

-Standing at some 26 kilometers from the tourist hotbed of Murree Hill Station, over 100,000 tourists flock to Ayubia National Park and the places around every year.
+Standing at some 26 kilometres from the tourist hotbed of Murree Hill Station, over 100,000 tourists flock to Ayubia National Park and the places around it every year.
 It is well known for its picnic spots.

-This National Park also features the "Pipeline Walking Track" that runs from Ayubia to Nathiagali and is 4 kilometers in length.
+This National Park also features the "Pipeline Walking Track" that runs from Ayubia to Nathiagali and is 4 kilometres in length.